QubesOS/qubes-doc/developer/building/development-workflow.md

 qrexec-client-vm $VMNAME local.UpdateYum
 ~~~

-In target VM, setup actual yum repository (also based on [linux-yum], this time
+In target VM, setup actual yum repository (also based on [linux-yum](https://github.com/QubesOS/qubes-linux-yum), this time
 without modifications).
 You will also need to setup some gpg key for signing
 packages (it is possible to force yum to install unsigned packages, but it
 isn't possible for `qubes-dom0-update` tool).
 Fill `~/.rpmmacros` with